mclevey/CV/cv_mclevey.md

 # Invited Talks

 ## Research

+\ind Oct 28, 2016, "Open Science and the Uncertain Future of University-Industry Partnerships in Biomedical Research and Development."
+Environment Seminar Series: Open Data, Open Science.
+Faculty of Environment, University of Waterloo.

 \ind March 2, 2016 "Network Structure and the 'Chain of Trust' in Linux Development: Lessons for Working with Data Scraped from the Web."
 Guest lecture in Research Methods class in Sociology, Wilfrid Laurier University